borglandlab/RunningWheel/WheelAnalysis_macOS.md

 To provide easy execution of the appropriate download codes, I have created a graphical user interface (GUI) in python that can be opened and used to speedily initiate analysis.
 The buttons on this GUI are linked to the command files.
 The code required for running the GUI is:
 1. [Wheel_GUI.py](https://github.com/borglandlab/RunningWheel/blob/main/Analysis_Code/macOS/Code/Python/Wheel_GUI.py)
 - You will need to install [applescript](https://macdownload.informer.com/applescript-editor/) using pip3 to use the GUI on macOS
-- You will not need to install anything else to use the GUI on Windows

 **This GUI contains the following buttons:**
 1. Run before first Download (only run once at beginning)